jrehor/kcc/README.md

 ### why

 There is a good chance that you have heard or read about Arthur Whitney and his language.
 A lot of people know the story.
 What is much less likely is that you have ever met a professional k programmer.
-This happens not just because k programmers are rare, but also because  it is sometimes stated in their contracts that they cannot talk about certain things that give their employers a decisive competitive advantage.
-We all heard about a language called k, but what we hear more often is how much it sucks to be a Java programmer.
+This happens not just because k programmers are rare — there are separate reasons for that, mostly because k was never fishing for cheap publicity.
+This is how we all heard about a language called k, but what we hear more often is how much it sucks to be a Java programmer.

 But jokes aside.
 Implementations of similar systems in languages like C++ or Java usually involve thousands of lines of code written by large teams, built on top of complex library stacks and even more complex infrastructure.
 The truth that these guys are not supposed to tell you, but always tell you anyway because they hate their jobs, it that their projects are desperately over budget, totally past deadline, and were designed for a version of reality that is no longer real.